 A notice identifying the location, date, and time of each regular meeting of the Board shall be posted at least ten (10) days prior to the meeting and shall remain posted until the day and time of the meeting.
-All regular meetings of the Board shall be held within the boundaries of the District except in cases where the Board is meeting with another local agency or is meeting with its attorney to discuss pending litigation if the attorney’s office is outside the District.
+All regular meetings of the Board shall be held within the boundaries of the District except in cases where the Board is meeting with another local agency or is meeting with its attorney to discuss pending litigation if the attorney’s office is outside the District, or is meeting during a proclaimed state of emergency.

 In addition to regular meetings, the Board may hold adjourned meetings from time to time as it stipulates.
 The Board may also hold announced study meetings.
 These meetings will usually be held on the first Tuesday of the month.
 It is not expected that any decisions will be forthcoming from the study meetings.